murkl/arch-os/runtime/README.md

 In this order, and each page shown only if there is something on it:

+- **What to do**, if there is more than one tree beside the binary.
+Everything after it belongs to whichever was chosen.
 - **Language**, on a machine that has never answered anything, if more than one is on offer.
 Afterwards it is a row in the settings.
 - **The `first` questions**, unnumbered — the few that cannot wait, because everything after them is typed on the keyboard they settle.
-- **What to do**, if the tree declares more than one mode.
 - **Network**, if the tree has an `online.sh` hook.
 - **The check**, if the tree has a `preflight.sh` hook.
 A failure here is a wall.
 - **Presets**, one page for each the tree declares.
-A set of answers, not a mode: every value one fills in is an ordinary value from the next page on.
+A set of answers, not a state the program stays in: every value one fills in is an ordinary value from the next page on.
 Offered once, on a machine that has never answered anything.
 A row with **`asks:`** is the same idea reached the long way round — one question, and the shell in its **`apply:`** turns that answer into answers by writing them into the answer